-class brian2.input.timedarray.TimedArray(values, dt, name=None) Bases: brian2.core.functions.Function, brian2.core.names.Nameable
+class brian2.input.timedarray.TimedArray(values, dt, name=None) Bases: brian2.core.functions.Function, brian2.core.names.Nameable, brian2. utils.caching.CacheKey

 A function of time built from an array of values.
-The returned object can be used as a function, including in model equations etc. The resulting function has to be called as function\name(t) if the provided value array is one-dimensional and as function\name(t, i) if it is two-dimensional.
+The returned object can be used as a function, including in model equations etc. The resulting function has to be called as funcion\name(t) if the provided value array is one-dimensional and as function\name(t, i) if it is two-dimensional.

-'''

 Parameters values : ndarray or Quantity

-'''